fahadjafferi/ekotesttask/README.md

 	- Install Docker
  	- Install CKAN using Docker Image

-The tools used to create the test task are:
+Tools used to create the test task are:

-Vagrant as Infrastructure as Code to provision the infrastructure for this lab.
+- Vagrant as Infrastructure as Code to provision the infrastructure for this lab.
-Virtual Box for virtualization software.
+- Virtual Box for virtualization software.
-GIT for source code management and control
+- GIT for source code management and control
-Jenkins to orchestrate the CI/CD pipeline flow
+- Jenkins to orchestrate the CI/CD pipeline flow
-And finally, Ansible to create all infrastructure for this lab and the to provision CKAN.
+- And finally, Ansible to create all infrastructure for this lab and the to provision CKAN.

 # Diagram